ronguest/PyPortal-Alarm/README.md

 Changes needed:
 * PERIODICALLY MAKE COPIES OF PYPORTAL CONTENTS (write script)

-* Add retrieval of alarm time - requires replace weather fetch with alarm fetch
+* Alarm doesn't stop when I touch the screen
+* Convert to 12 hour display instead of 24
+* Implement code for long alarm sounds - see "alarm_class.py"
-* Automatically skip alarm on weekends
+* Automatically skip alarm on weekends and be sure it works
+* Improve the alarm time display to indicate if it will actually sound.
+So after the alarm time if the alarm won't seound the next day it should say so.
+Rather than the red text I may want to use the other program's Display.
 * Remove ability to change the alarm time
 * Remove Mugsy code
 * Center Time display
-* Either remove background BMPs or replace with something else
-* Change or remove display of current alarm time
 * Change the display background while alarm is sounding?
 Flash it?
-* Remove Snooze button code
 * Add back Weather info - requires finding way to fetch two different URLs
 * Remove my dead SD card access code and imports if not needed or fix it per the above idea
 * Remove unnecessary files from the SD card